 You must enter accurate details for all the establishments you’re claiming for before submitting your claim.
 If you need to amend information later your payment may be delayed.

 When you can claim

 You can make a claim after 7 days from the date of your registration.
-The earliest you can make a claim is 7 August.
 You can only claim for scheme discounts you offered on or after the date you registered.